MonsieurDupont/UE-Material-Creator/README.md

 - File viewer
 - Export created materials to text files
 - Import materials from text files
+- Import textures from computer or from the web
 - Support for SaveGame already coded (Save, load and  clear)
 - And many more!....